heavydluxe/heavydluxe/README.md

-Hi, I’m @heavydluxe
+2011 rm -rf'd PROD Award Winner

-I’m currently learning programming - mostly with python.
-I've worked in IT for years but never really taken the time to code 'til now.
-I'd be interested in collaborating on anything that will stretch me to learn.
+I've worked in IT for years but never really taken the time to really learn programming 'til now.
+I've previously done a fair amount of shell scripting to solve simple problems and also worked with SQL/PL-SQL databases.

-I'm particularly interested in things like cellular automata, economics and markets, datasci/ML/AI.
-To be clear, I'm not saying I have those skills...
-Just that I'm interested in those things.
-Though, if you had a rad game idea, I'll listen!

-Reach me >> heavydluxe@gmail.com
+I'm finally taking the plunge towards really learning to code - mostly in python with an eye towards to very trendy AI/ML/Data Science realms.
+I have an interest in understanding finance and markets, too.